hyperware-ai/hyperware-book/src/system/process/processes.md

 Processes have access to multiple methods for persisting state:

-- Saving a state object with the system calls available to every process, seen [here](../../cookbook/save_state.md).
+- Saving a state object with the system calls available to every process.
-- [Using the virtual filesystem to read and write from disk](../files.md), useful for persisting state that needs to be shared between processes.
+- Using the virtual filesystem to read and write from disk, useful for persisting state that needs to be shared between processes.
-- Using the [SQLite](../../apis/sqlite.md) or [KV](../../apis/kv.md) APIs to persist state in a database.
+- Using the SQLite or KV APIs to persist state in a database.

 ## Requests and Responses